-This guide is applicable for conventional research projects.
-If you are enrolled in a 25pt project in MIT/MEDC/MSSE and wish to do a software development project, then the material that describes the assessment guidelines for these is contained in the separate document Capstone Project: Software Development Project Assessment Guidelines.
+If you are enrolled in a 25pt project in MIT and wish to do a software development project, then the material that describes the assessment guidelines for those projects is additionally described in the separate document Capstone Project: Software Development Project Assessment Guidelines.
+The due dates for software development projects and expectations regarding the submission of proposals, etc are the same as for research projects.

-At commencement of your project, you need to discuss and agree with your supervisor whether your project is a conventional research project, or a software development project.
+For MIT students, at commencement of your project, you need to discuss and agree with your supervisor whether your project is a conventional research project, or a software development project.

-3 The Research Plan
+3 The Plan

-Whatever degree you are enrolled in, you need to carefully plan your research project.
+Whatever degree you are enrolled in, you need to carefully plan your project.